worldbank/GEEST/README.md

 5. Status text next to the "Execute" button will appear and let you know once processing is complete.

-6. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder (_Project\_ Folder/__Place Characterization/Raster\_output.tif_).
+6. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder (*Project_Folder/Place Characterization/QUH_Raster_output.tif*).

 #### 4.5.9 Digital Inclusion

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/19abbdf1-9804-43c5-8fb9-6548b13b70eb)

-1. Navigate to and select the polygon input shapefile containing a field indicating representing the percentage of houses with Internet access
+1. Navigate to and select the polygon input shapefile containing a field indicating the percentage of houses with internet access.

+   **Input File:** *Digital/Access_to_broadband_rates_community.shp*

-2. Click the "Set" button to extract all the fields from the polygon input layer.
+3. Click the "Set" button to extract all the fields from the polygon input layer.

-3. Select the field containing the numeric value representing the percentage of houses with Internet access
+4. Select the field containing the numeric value representing the percentage of houses with Internet access

-4. Enter alternate raster output file name if desired.
+5. Enter alternate raster output file name if desired.

-5. Click "Execute" button to run the algorithm.
+6. Click "Execute" button to run the algorithm.

-6. Status text next to the "Execute" button will appear and let you know once processing is complete.
+7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-7. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (_Project\_Folder//Place Characterization/Raster\_output.tif_).
+8. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (*Project_Folder/Place Characterization/DIG_Raster_output.tif*).

 #### 4.5.10 Natural Environment and Climatic Factors